Kikkoman Hon Tsuyu vs Mentsuyu

 Mentsuyu Broth

-The former Kaeshi is made by simmering dark soy sauce, sugar, and mirin (sweet cooking rice wine).
+The former Kaeshi is a seasoning made by simmering dark soy sauce, sugar, and Mirin sweet cooking rice wine.

-Meanwhile, the latter Dashi is a Japanese soup stock made by heating ingredients, such as kombu seaweed, Katsuobushi bonito shavings, or dried shiitake mushrooms, in a pot of water.
+Meanwhile, the latter Dashi is a soup stock extracted by boiling ingredients in water, such as Kombu seaweed and Katsuobushi bonito shavings.

-In the market, Mentsuyu comes in two types, concentrated and straight, but both are mainly used to prepare the broth of Japanese noodles, as the name of Mentsuyu translates to “broth for noodles”.
+In the market, Mentsuyu comes in two types, concentrated and straight, but both are mainly used to prepare the broth of Japanese noodles, as it is a Tsuyu primarily meant for Men (麺: meaning noodles).

 Hon Tsuyu (本つゆ)